wulfdewolf/OpenInformationSystemsGroup1/README.md

 ### Shutting down:

-To shut the server down press ctrl-c in the terminal running it and then call:
+To shut the system down press *ctrl-c* in the terminal running it and then call:

 * Ubuntu/Windows:
 ```